dortania/OpenCore-Install-Guide/AMD/zen.md

 For this example, we'll choose the MacPro7,1 SMBIOS but some SMBIOS play with certain GPUs better than others:

-* MacPro7,1: AMD RX Polaris and newer
+* MacPro7,1: AMD Polaris and newer
   * Note that MacPro7,1 is exclusive to macOS 10.15, Catalina and newer
-* iMacPro1,1: NVIDIA Maxwell and Pascal or AMD RX Polaris and newer
+* iMacPro1,1: NVIDIA Maxwell and Pascal or AMD Polaris and newer
   * Use if you need High Sierra or Mojave, otherwise use MacPro7,1
 * iMac14,2: NVIDIA Maxwell and Pascal
   * Use if you get black screens on iMacPro1,1 after installing Web Drivers with an NVIDIA GPU
-* MacPro6,1: AMD GCN GPUs
+* MacPro6,1: AMD GCN GPUs (supported HD and R5/R7/R9 series)

 Run GenSMBIOS, pick option 1 for downloading MacSerial and Option 3 for selecting out SMBIOS.
 This will give us an output similar to the following: